-Traditional wallets are slowly being converted to a new method of payment called Mobile Pay, also known as Tokenized Payment, Mobile Money or Mobile Wallet.
+Traditional wallets are slowly being converted to a new method of payment called Mobile Pay, also known as Tokenized Payment, Mobile Money, Mobile Wallet, or P2P.
 Instead of using the traditional cash, check or credit cards, consumers can use their mobile device to pay for goods and services.

 Why Use Mobile Pay?